 The Equivalence: 1 mL = 1 cm³

 The fundamental relationship between milliliters and cubic centimeters is that they are equivalent: 1 mL is equal to 1 cm³.
-This equivalence is not arbitrary; it is a direct consequence of how these units were defined within the metric system.
+Worth adding: this equivalence is not arbitrary; it is a direct consequence of how these units were defined within the metric system.
 Because a milliliter is defined as one thousandth of a liter, and a liter is defined as the volume of a 10 cm cube (10 cm x 10 cm x 10 cm = 1000 cm³), it follows that 1 mL = 1 cm³.

 Scientific and Practical Implications